 Well, whether the suspicion turns out to be true or not, at the end of the day, it boils down to enforcement, enforcement and enforcement.
 Water contamination will not go away in the near future but addressing them before it gets worse and forces the shutdown of the water treatment systems is the key step here and it had to be done so consistently.

-The residents at my residential area belongs to the resident association who in turn created a group chat room.
-So one get the news of water disruption, this valuable information is quickly shared among the rest of the residents.
-Often it takes couple of hours from the time the water treatment plant shuts down and to the time the taps at home goes dry.
+The residents at my residential area belong to the resident association who in turn created a group chat room.
+So one gets the news of water disruption, this valuable information is quickly shared among the rest of the residents.
+Often it takes a couple of hours from the time the water treatment plant shuts down and to the time the taps at home go dry.

 So if one gets the information as early as possible, there is more than enough time to quickly save up water.
 That means the house water tank to be full to top as well as the 3 huge water buckets (one is kept at the porch for ease of filling up water from SYABAS water tankers).
 Then there is several smaller buckets and in addition to that several containers of clean water for drinking & cooking.

-And as an additional measure, couple of cartons of 1.5 liter drinking bottles also kept in the “doomsday store room” – 12 bottles cost less than RM10 per carton (which is a good deal).
+And as an additional measure, couple of cartons of 1.5-litre drinking bottles also kept in the “doomsday storeroom” – 12 bottles cost less than RM10 per carton (which is a good deal).
 The trick is to buy them upfront & store before the news gets leaked on the water disruption and there is a mad rush to buy drinking water.

 At one point, I even had to drive out to places where there is not water disruption to buy drinking water as the ones near my house had fully sold out (including those expense ones).